bcgov/PIMS/backend/docs/DATABASE.md

 dotnet ef migrations add [name]
 ```

-You should then edit the migration you created `[20200204191656_name].cs` to inherit from our `SeedMigration` class.
-This is to enable running SQL scripts during migration, for either complex db changes, or seed data.
+You should then edit the migration you created `[20200204191656_name].cs` to inherit from PIMS `SeedMigration` class.

+*This will enable running SQL scripts during migration, for either complex database changes, or seed data.*

 ```csharp
 using System;